Skip to main content Skip to office menu Skip to footer

 C.

-A program participant who is subject to criminal justice system management must, upon request, supply the program participant's actual address to the participant's supervising person, in addition to the designated address, if there are specific court-ordered conditions related to the participant's actual address as part of the supervision.
+A program participant who is subject to criminal justice system management must supply the program participant's actual address to the participant's supervising person if a court finds under Minnesota Statutes, section 5B.11 that disclosure of the participant's actual address is necessary.

 D.